calcielisa-creator/achilles-ai/README.md

 # achilles-ai
-Using a pre-trained LLM to build an agent and a simplified version of Claude Code
+Using a pre-trained LLM to build an agent;
+A simplified version of Claude Code